Key takeaways:

 5 NNAPI Delegate

 The key insight: compile the model on Qualcomm's cloud servers, not at runtime on the device.
-AI Hub's compiler knows the Hexagon hardware and fuses LayerNorm/Softmax into NPU-native instructions.
+AI Hub's compiler knows the Hexagon HTP v79 instruction set and fuses LayerNorm, Softmax, and GELU into NPU-native instructions before the binary is ever deployed.

-AI Hub Bug: Combining --quantize_full_type w8a16 + --truncate_64bit_tensors + calibration data in a single submit_compile_job() causes dtype validation conflicts.
-The workaround: separate quantization from compilation.
+AI Hub Bug — Dtype Conflict: Combining --quantize_full_type w8a16 + --truncate_64bit_tensors + calibration data in a single submit_compile_job() causes internal dtype validation conflicts (the quantizer produces INT16 activations but the truncation pass expects INT8).
+Workaround: always separate quantization from compilation into two distinct jobs.

 import qai_hub as hub